markhuot/craftql/README.md

 ## Security

-CraftQL supports per-field level permissioning.
+CraftQL supports GraphQl field level permissions.
 By default a token will have no rights.
 You must click into the "Scopes" section to adjust what each token can do.

 ![token scopes](https://raw.githubusercontent.com/markhuot/craftql/master/assets/scopes.png)

-Scopes allow you to configure what fields can be searched and what entry types can be mutated.
+Scopes allow you to configure which GraphQL fields and entry types are included in the schema.

 ## Roadmap